obsidiansystems/ledger-app-nervos/README.md

 permanent_difficulty_in_dummy = true
 ```

-and also pick one of the genesis issuance cells and set args to a lock arg from your ledger:
+and also pick one of the genesis issuance cells and set args to a lock
+arg from your newly created account:

 ```
 [[genesis.issued_cells]]